kanhaiya-bhayana/Docker-obsedian/Docker/Docker/Introduction.md

 - All externally exposed ports closed by default
 - You must manually expose via -p, which is better default security!
 - This gets even better later with Swarm and Overlay networks

+## Docker Networks : DNS and How Containers Find Each Other

+#### Docker DNS
+- Docker daemon has a built-in DNS server that containers use by default